 What rules and procedures govern the grant of rights for exploration and production purposes (eg, through licences, leases, concessions, service contracts, production sharing agreements)?

-Petroleum activities by others than the Norwegian state may be conducted only pursuant to a licence or permit awarded by the King in Council.
+Petroleum activities by others than the Norwegian state may be conducted only pursuant to a licence or permit awarded by Norwegian authorities.

-The exploration licence is a non-exclusive right to conduct exploration activities (including shallow drilling) in a pre-defined area awarded for three years.
-The holder of an exploration licence may sell the data collected through such activities, but all information must be submitted to the Petroleum Directorate, which after a regulated period provides general public access to the data.
+Exploration licence The exploration licence is a non-exclusive right to conduct exploration activities (including shallow drilling) in a pre-defined area awarded for three years.
+The exploration licence is granted by the Norwegian Petroleum Directorate.
+The holder of an exploration licence may sell the data collected through such activities, but all information must be submitted to the Norwegian Petroleum Directorate, which – after a regulated period – provides general public access to the data.

 The King in Council approves the award of a production licence after the concession award process conducted by the Ministry of Petroleum and Energy and the Petroleum Directorate has been completed.